Interactive Architect & Educator

 Her current practice focuses on multimodal human-computer interaction (HCI), whereby she combine skills in computer science, behavioral sciences, spatial design and media studies to create interactive installations that combine learning and fun.

-As a Pervasive Media Studio resident and Digital Cultures Research Centre (DCRC) associate-member, Alex is currently investigating Neurodiverse multi-modal HCI through practice-based research.
+As a resident at the Pervasive Media Studio, The Studio in Bath and as an associate member of the Digital Cultures Research Centre (DCRC), Alex is currently investigating Neurodiverse multi-modal HCI through practice-based research.
 Her interactive installation, Not Just an Excuse combines learning and fun to explore the inner workings of the ADHD brain, as told by fellow ADHDer's.

-Some of her recent works have been exhibited at Loco Klub (UK), Bristol Museum & Art Gallery (UK; online and in-person), Ugly Duck (UK), the Samsung Experience Store at King’s Cross (UK), Stars & Gripes (UK; online and in-person), and the Alternative Gallery (US).
+Some of her recent works have been exhibited at Sparks Bristol (UK), Loco Klub (UK), Bristol Museum & Art Gallery, Ugly Duck (UK), the Samsung Experience Store at King’s Cross (UK), Stars & Gripes (UK) , and the Alternative Gallery (US).

 The Pervasive Media Studio is a creative technologies collaboration with Watershed, University of the West of England and University of Bristol.